BitModern/test-quality-doc/docs/Test_Drawer.md

 ### Case Type
 Depending on your type of test you can set a Case Type to define if your test is for example a Functionality, Performance, Security, Usability, Accessibility, Compatibility, Destructive etc. You can also set your own Case Type in the [Lookup Data](Administration/Lookup_Data) section.
 ### Case Priority
+Test Priority is a way to prioritise and schedule your test cases.
+You can modify the priority options in the [Lookup Data](Administration/Lookup_Data) section.
+By default, TestQuality comes with the following priority modes: Lowest, Low, Medium, High, Highest.
+This can help you plan your testing schedules, and also help you view your testing efforts by  [filtering](Filtering) those tests that you consider a higher priority.
 ### Assigned to
+Assigning a test to a user in your organisation will help you identify the tests that are handled by different members of your team, but also when a [Run](Run) is made that includes the assigned test, the Test in executable mode will be added to the assigned user's [ToDo list](ToDo_List).
 ### Is Automated

 ### Cycles